zuki/retro-v/README.md

     // WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     // See the License for the specific language governing permissions and
     // limitations under the License.

+THIS IS STILL WORK IN PROGRESS!!!
+NOT YET READY FOR TESTS OR ZEPHYR!

+This design has 2-stage pipeline with 4 cycles per stage, so in average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per second in average).
+Branches and Jump-and-Links takes 1 cycle more (5 cycles total).
+Loads: LB - 5 cycles, LH - 6 cycles, LW - 8 cycles.
+Stores: SB - 6 cycles, SH - 7 cycles, SW - 9 cycles (1 more than loads).